Materials-Consortia/OPTIMADE/optimade.md

 * OPTIONAL: `elements:_exmpl_element_counts HAS "H":6 AND elements:_exmpl_element_counts HAS ALL "H":6,"He":7 AND elements:_exmpl_element_counts HAS EXACTLY "H":6 AND elements:_exmpl_element_counts HAS ANY "H":6,"He":7 AND elements:_exmpl_element_counts HAS ONLY "H":6,"He":7`
 * OPTIONAL: `_exmpl_element_counts HAS < 3 AND _exmpl_element_counts HAS ANY > 3, = 6, 4, != 8` (note: specifying the = operator after HAS ANY is redundant here, if no operator is given, the test is for equality.)
 * OPTIONAL: `elements:_exmpl_element_counts:_exmpl_element_weights HAS ANY > 3:"He":>55.3 , = 6:>"Ti":<37.6 , 8:<"Ga":0`

+### Nested property names

+Everywhere in a filter string where a property name is accepted, the API implementation MAY accept nested property names as described in [section '5.1.
+Lexical tokens'](#h.5.1), consisting of fields separated by periods ('.').
+A filter on a nested property name consisting of two fields `field1.field2` matches if:
+- `field1` references a dictionary-type property that contains as a field `field2` and the filter matches for the content of `field2`.
+OR
+- `field1` references a list of dictionaries that contain as a field `field2` and the filter matches for a flat list containing only the contents of `field2` for every dictionary in the list.
+E.g., if `field1` is the list `[{"field2":42, "field3":36}, {"field2":96, "field3":66}]`, then `field1.field2` is understood in the filter as the list `[42, 96]`.

+The API implementation MAY allow this notation to generalize to arbitary depth.
+A nested property names that combines more than one list MUST, if accepted, be interpreted as a completely flattened list.

+### Relationships

+As described in section [3.6.
+Relationships](#h.3.6), it is possible for the API implementation to describe relationships between entries of the same, or different, entry types.
+The API implementation MAY support queries on relationships with an entry type `<entry type>` by using special nested property names:

+- `<entry type>.id` references a list of ids of relationships with entries of the type `<entry type>`.
+- `<entry type>.description` references a correlated list of the human-readable descriptions of these relationships.

+Hence, the filter language acts as, for every entry type, there is a property with that name which contains a list of dictionaries with two fields, `id` and `description`.
+For example: a client queries the `structures` endpoint with a filter that references `calculations.id`.
+For a specific structures entry, the nested property may behave as the list `["calc-id-43", "calc-id-96"]` and would then, e.g., match the filter `calculations.id HAS "calc-id-96"`.
+This means that the structures entry has a relationship with the calculations entry of that id.

+> **Note:** formulating queries on relationships with entries that have specific property values is a multi-step process.
+> For example, to find all structures with bibliographic references where one of the authors have the last name "Schmit" is performed by the following two steps:
+>
+> - Query the `references` endpoint with a filter `authors.lastname HAS "Schmit"` and store the `id` values of the returned entries.
+> - Query the `structures` endpoint with a filter `references.id HAS ANY <list-of-ids>`, where `<list-of-ids>` is the ids retrieved from the first query separated by commas.

 ### Properties that can be unset